dart-lang/site-www/src/language/class-modifiers.md

 description: Modifier keywords for class declarations to control external library access.
 ---

-Class modifiers control how a class or a mixin can be implemented, extended, or mixed in.
+Class modifiers control how a class or a mixin can be utilized by libraries outside of the library where it's defined

-The full set of modifiers that can appear before a class declaration are `base`, `final`, `interface`, `sealed`, `abstract`, and `mixin`.
+The full set of modifiers that can appear before a class or mixin declaration are `base`, `final`, `interface`, `sealed`, and `abstract`.
 Only the `base` modifier can appear before a mixin declaration.
 The modifiers do not apply to other declarations like `enum`, `typedef`, or `extension`.

 When deciding whether or not to use class modifiers, consider the following questions:
 1. Is [any access](#no-modifier) fine?
-2. If not, what do you want to restrict?
+2. If not, what is the intended use for the class? / what behavior does the class need to rely on?
     - [Implementation](#base)?
     - [Inheritance](#interface)?
     - [Both](#final)?